AjitSinghDeveloper/Zoom-Fake-Participants-Generator/README.md

 ### Educational Impact:
 In educational settings, a bigger audience can encourage students to be more attentive and participate actively in discussions.

+## How to Use Zoom Meeting Participants Generator

+You can use the Zoom Meeting Participants Generator with great ease.
+As per the instructions mentioned above, if you have an RDP, you can follow the steps outlined below :-

+**Python Download :** First, open Google Chrome and proceed to download Python 3.10.3 version.

+**Install Modul :** Next, locate the Python file named “Install.py” within the software, and double-click on it to install Python modules.

+**Setup Config File :** Open the configuration file and enter your meeting’s ID, password, and the desired number of members to join.
+After making these entries, save the file.

+**Start Meeting :** Now, go to your meeting and start it.

+**Start Tool File :** In the folder you downloaded, you will find a file named “Start.py.”
+Open and run this file to begin the process, and observe as members start joining your meeting.